Travel lift

 To remove a boat from the water, two basic methods may be used.
 In one, the boat is positioned in a narrow dock, or lifting well, with two paths along each side, which are at the same level as the hard stand.
 The travel lift can then be driven onto the paths so that it is positioned over the boat.
 The boat can then be lifted above the level of the hard stand and driven around to the place where it is to be lowered.
 The other method requires the travel lift to be run down a slipway with a shallow slope, until it is deep enough for the boat to be floated between the sides, the slings rigged, and the boat lifted sufficiently to be sure of clearing the slipway surface when the lift is winched, driven, or towed out.

 Travel lifts can have a variety of lifting capacities from tens of tonnes used for small boats to well over 1000 tonnes which can be used for sizeable ships.
-They typically lift loads at around 1 m per minute and can be driven at speeds of up to 40 m per minute.
+They typically lift loads at around 1 m/min and can be driven at speeds of up to 40 m/min.

 Boats need to be removed from the water for a variety of reasons including anti-fouling and removal of marine growth, maintenance and inspection, repair, and long term storage.
 Because of their slow speeds, marine travel lifts are impractical for street transport of boats.

-There is also an Amphibious version that can be lift the boat directly from the sea.
+There is also an amphibious version that can be lift the boat directly from the sea.